 EIV Income Reports will be accessed within two to three months of all Annual Recertification's effective dates in case there is an Income Discrepancy that has to be addressed.
-We will print, review, and utilize the Summary Report, the Income Discrepancy Report, the New Hires Report, and the Income Report for all annual and interim recertifications and the Debts Owed Reports.
+We will print, review, and utilize the Summary Report, the Income Discrepancy Report, the New Hires Report, and the Income Report for all annual recertifications and the Debts Owed Reports.
 Copies of all Reports must be maintained in the tenant file.{Note: Once a Summary Report is placed in the tenant file during recertification that shows an Identity Verification of "Verified" for all household members required to have a Social Security Number, the property does not have to continue to print the Summary Report at recertification unless there is a change in household composition or in a household member's identity verification status.)
-There must be a valid copy of the HUD-9886, HUD-9887 or HUD-9887-A and HUD 52675 in the Resident's file and the form is valid for 15 months from the date of signature.
+There must be a valid copy of the HUD-9886-A and HUD 52675 in the Resident's file.
 The forms must be signed by each household member who is at least 18 years of age, and each family head, spouse, and co-head regardless of age, in order to view the data contained in EIV.
-When a resident turns 18, MHA will send them the HUD-9886, or HUD-9887 or HUD-9887-A and the HUD 52675 form to be signed and returned to the office within 30 days.
+When a resident turns 18, MHA will send them the HUD-9886-A, and the HUD 52675 form to be signed and returned to the office within 30 days.
 If applicable, an interim adjustment will be completed.
-If the tenant fails to sign the consent form(s), the household is in non-compliance with their lease and assistance to, and the tenancy of, the household may be terminated (24 CPR 5.232).
+If the tenant fails to sign the consent form(s), the household is in non-compliance with their lease and assistance to, and the tenancy of, the household must be terminated (24 CFR 5.232).